nonkiru/nonkiru.art/src/ocs/jupiter.md

 ## Appearance
 ---
 Jupiter is a tall person, standing at about 173cm (5'6").
-They have an average body, with sikly-pale skin.
+They have an average body, with sickly-pale skin.
 They have long, fluffy, ash blonde hair.
 Jupiter's right side of their body is slightly translucent due to their Subjectivity-Enhancement Suite.
 Small, aqua blue cables can be seen running through their veins.
 They have heterochromia; their right eye is an aqua blue, their left a bright red.

 When they were younger, Jupiter wore a tight white bodysuit, with bright red leggings.
 Currently, Jupiter wears much more comfortable clothing; typically baggy and light.
 Jupiter always wears a necklace with the Jupiter symbol (♃).